Back to Boundaries in Billiards: Short returns

-Therefore, in order to prove that (\ref{shortreturn}) converges to zero, the relation will be proved in the following subsections.
+Therefore, in order to prove that (\ref{shortreturn}) converges to zero, the relation will be proved in Lemma \ref{thelastlemmaofshortreturn}, accompanied by several technical lemmas in the following subsections.
 We will use for that decay of correlations in the dynamical system $(X, (f^R)^{N_e}, \mu_X)$ and mixing hyperbolic Young towers $(\Delta_e', F_e^{N_e}, \mu_{\Delta_e'})$, where $N_e$ is the one from Lemma \ref{resultsofyoungpaper}.

 Throughout this section, in order to simplify notations, we let $g=f^R$, and still use $\pi_e$ to denote the semi-conjugacy from $\Delta_e'$ to $X$, i.e., $\pi_e: \Delta_e' \to X$ satisfies